chriha/pro-cli/README.md

 ## Usage
-> **It's mandatory, that the project has the according directory structure and files in order for pro-cli work properly.** See environments for structure and files.
+> **It's mandatory, that the project has the according directory structure and files in order for pro-cli to work properly.** See environments for structure and files.

 The most used commands while working with *pro-cli*.
 Remember, every command that is executed inside of a container / service, will be executed in the application root (src/.), no matter from where you run the `project` command on your host.